-6.1.4 Other Important Roles
+6.1.4.
+Other Important Roles

-There are a number of other roles that a Chartering Organization should consider including:
+There are a number of other roles that a Chartering Organization could consider including:

-- Chartering Organization Liaisons A Member of the Chartering Organization (CO) is appointed to serve as a Liaison to the Working Group.
+Chartering Organization Liaisons - A Member of the Chartering Organization (CO) is appointed to serve as a Liaison to the Working Group.
 The role of the Liaison consists of reporting to the CO on a regular basis on the progress of the Working Group; assisting the Chair as required with his/her knowledge of WG processes and practices; taking back to the CO any questions or queries the WG might have in relation to its charter and mission; and, assisting or intervening when the WG faces challenges or problems.
 The Liaison is expected to play a neutral role, monitor the discussions of the Working Group and assist and inform the Chair and the WG as required.

-The CO is therefore strongly encouraged to appoint an individual to the role of liaison who is expected to remain neutral and fulfill the role as described above. - Expert Advisors/Consultants If deemed necessary to fulfill the charter obligations, a CO may consider inviting one or more expert advisors or consultants to participate in the WG.
-If there are budget implications related to the participation of such external resources, funding should be confirmed in advance with the appropriate ICANN Staff organization. - ICANN Staff the following distinct Staff roles may be assigned to a WG: - o Expertise (technical, legal, economic, etc.) - Secretariat (fundamentally a support function covering both logistics and drafting assistance in a neutral manner reflecting faithfully the deliberations of the Working Group) - Operational/Implementation (facilitation with the framework of existing policies and rules) - o Scoping (for policy matters, internal role of the General Counsel, but possibly distinct, guaranteeing respect of the procedures and competencies of the different structures)
+- Expert Advisors/Consultants If deemed necessary to fulfill the charter obligations, a CO may consider inviting one or more expert advisors or consultants to participate in the WG.
+If there are budget implications related to the participation of such external resources, funding should be confirmed in advance with the appropriate ICANN Staff organization. - ICANN Staff the following distinct Staff roles may be assigned to a WG: - o Expertise (technical, legal, economic, etc.) - Secretariat (fundamentally a support function covering both logistics and drafting assistance in a neutral manner reflecting faithfully the deliberations of the Working Group) - Operational/Implementation (facilitation with the framework of existing policies and rules) - Scoping (for policy matters, internal role of the General Counsel, but possibly distinct, guaranteeing respect of the procedures and competencies of the different structures)

-6.2 Working Group Charter Template7
+6.2.
+Working Group Charter Template

+Introduction

-Introduction: This Section of the Guidelines is organized and structured to be a template containing specific elements that are recommended to be considered by any group intending to produce a specific Working Group Charter document.
+This Section of the Guidelines is organized and structured to be a template containing specific elements that are recommended to be considered by any group intending to produce a specific Working Group Charter document.